Bullet Club: 2018–2019

 Ishimori, Phantasmo, and Eagles would all enter the Best of the Super Juniors tournament, with Ishimori ending with 14 points, Phantasmo ending with 12 points, and Eagles ending with 10 points.
 Ishimori and Phantasmo would defeat Roppongi 3K to win the Junior Heavyweight Tag Team Titles on June 16, 2019.
 On June 30, at Southern Showdown in Sydney, Australia, Robbie Eagles defected from Bullet Club after refusing to hit Will Ospreay with a chair at the request of White, Jado, and Bad Luck Fale.
 Eagles hit White with a superkick and helped Ospreay up to his feet, then aided Ospreay, Hiroshi Tanahashi, and Kazuchika Okada in fending off the Bullet Club members, following which they accepted him as an official member of CHAOS, completing his defection.

 On August 12, at the 2019 G1 Climax Final, Kenta turned on Tomohiro Ishii and Yoshi-Hashi in a match against Bad Luck Fale and the Guerillas of Destiny, aligning himself with Bullet Club.
 After the match, Kenta was attacked by Katsuyori Shibata for his betrayal, but Shibata was quickly overwhelmed by Bullet Club.
 In the main event, Kota Ibushi defeated White to win the 2019 G1 Climax.
 On August 25, 2019, El Phantasmo won the Super J-Cup when he defeated Dragon Lee.

 On August 31 at Royal Quest, NJPW's first independently promoted show in the United Kingdom, Kenta defeated Tomohiro Ishii for the NEVER Openweight Championship, thus winning his first championship in NJPW and bringing the title to Bullet Club.
 At the Destruction in Kobe event, White defeated Tetsuya Naito to win the IWGP Intercontinental Championship in the main event.

 2020

-At Wrestle Kingdom 14, Guerillas of Destiny would lose the tag team titles to Juice Robinson and David Finlay, White would lose the Intercontinental Championship back to Naito, Ishimori and Phantasmo would lose the Junior Heavyweight Tag Team titles back to Roppongi 3K, and Kenta would lose the NEVER Openweight Championship to Hirooki Goto.